openvolley/ovdata/README.md

 The `ovdata` package provides example data files and other data resources, primarily for use with the openvolley package family.

-Data files were contributed by the following people and organisations:
+Data files were contributed by the following people or sourced from the following sites:

 -   Mark Lebedew
 -   Chau Le (Perana Sports)